Reltroner/reltroner-studio/content/factions/henchoway.md

 > *“Struggle is chaos.
 Comfort is eternal.”*

-The organization dropped its original name and became simply: **Henchoeway**.
+The organization dropped its original name and became simply: **Henchoway**.

 ---

 ## 🧸 The Childhood Resonance

 > When I was a child, I saw a diver at a waterpark in a black suit and called him **‘Hencowewe’**.
-> Later, at Sea World, I saw another and cried out, **“That’s Henchoewayway!!”**
+> Later, at Sea World, I saw another and cried out, **“That’s Henchowayway!!”**

 This innocent experience became the **spiritual echo** of something much older—an ancestral resonance from a forgotten past.

-In truth, **Henchoeway existed long before my memory.
+In truth, **Henchoway existed long before my memory.
 But my soul remembered.**

 ---

 ## 🧬 Enduring Through Time

-- Though Depeisit collapsed into crisis, and though Depcutland and Reltronland fought for their futures… Henchoeway **persisted.**
+- Though Depeisit collapsed into crisis, and though Depcutland and Reltronland fought for their futures… Henchoway **persisted.**
 - It **outlived empires**, adapted through disguise, and silently manipulated minds under the banner of *comfort*.
 - Its **true base** lies hidden in the **Tremora Trench**, near Hargenbor Bay—silent, eternal, watching.

 ---

 ## 🌀 Philosophy
-- Henchoeway rejects resistance and glorifies stagnation.
+- Henchoway rejects resistance and glorifies stagnation.
 - It believes the greatest threat to peace is **awareness**.
 - Nytherion is not evil—it is comfort.
 And comfort… is the most dangerous illusion.